 1. Converged vs. Hyperconverged Infrastructure: Simplifying Your Data Center

 Data centers often house a complex web of hardware, software, cabling and power.
 Usually, this setup requires extensive time spent on testing, integration and deployment — all of which can cause issues for customers and the business.
 In an increasingly digital world, users expect their tools to work with no exceptions, and even valid excuses for downtime in the data center are unlikely to pacify users.

 Converged and hyperconverged technologies that incorporate computing, storage and networking into a single solution can reduce complexity in the data center and free up IT staff to focus on more strategic initiatives.
 Of course, careful planning is essential to a successful deployment.
 Organizations that invest in hyperconvergence should also evaluate their data protection and backup solutions to ensure they’re a fit for the new infrastructure.

-2. Enable Extreme Performance
+2. Enable Stronger Performance in Your Data Center

 In the past, IT professionals often had to treat performance problems in the data center as facts of life — conditions that could be worked around but never totally avoided.
 That’s changed.
 With today’s technologies, poor performance in the data center is a problem that can — and should — be solved.

 High-availability flash storage, in particular, represents a tool that organizations can use to dramatically improve performance and provide service at the “speed of expectation.”
 The fewer spinning disks that stand between customers and their data, the better positioned an organization will be to deliver transformative tools.
 And while not every organization requires an all-flash array, most enterprises would benefit from making at least a significant investment in flash solutions.

 Organizations spend money to collect data.
 They spend money to store data.
 They spend money to manage, back up and archive data.

 The time has come to achieve a return on those investments.